wonas2dosgwr3/measurevaluenotmoney/README.md

 # ***THE HOMELESS DOLLAR.
 Part 8.
 Not what children are taught.
 Forced circulation of play money.***

 ***Children are taught that MONEY'S VALUE COMES FROM EARNING IT.
 Earning it changes ITS HOME!!! -  money circulates from HOME TO HOME!!!
-But without homes, there can be no circulation, nothing but oppression, FORCED CIRCULATION VIA THE TIMELESS INSTRUMENTS OF OPPRESSION, MOUNTAINS OF SENT AND TAXES AND REGULATIONS AND BAD GOVERNMENT, WARS AND MISERY.***
+But without homes, there can be no circulation, nothing but oppression, FORCED CIRCULATION VIA THE TIMELESS INSTRUMENTS OF OPPRESSION, MOUNTAINS OF TAXES AND REGULATIONS AND BAD GOVERNMENT, WARS AND MISERY.***

 ># ***"atraen el oro y la plata de las provincias más distantes." ("attract gold and silver from the most distant provinces.")***